Scanning Probe Microscopy

 Many emerging materials—such as new semiconductors for converting sunlight into electricity, and mixed conductors for use in bioelectronics and batteries—are structurally complex.
 Their performance depends on both local chemical composition as well as morphology and ordering at length scales of a few nanometers to hundred nanometers.

 We use scanning probe microscopy to probe the properties of such materials at nanometer length scales well below the diffraction limit.
-We combine we combine optical excitation with electrical and mechanical detection using a scanning probe tip to connect local structure with the performance of semiconductor optoelectronic device performance.
+We combine optical excitation with electrical and mechanical detection using a scanning probe tip to connect local structure with the performance of semiconductor optoelectronic device performance.
 The goal of the AFM research in our lab is to make the study of dynamic behaviors in condensed phase, nanostructured materials just as routine as the use of conventional, diffraction-limited, optical microscopy.
 We do so in the context of important challenges, such as understanding the performance of emerging energy materials such as hybrid organic-inorganic perovskites.

 We make extensive use of Atomic Force Microscopy (AFM) methods.
 AFM uses a sharp metal tip affixed to a micro-fabricated cantilever beam akin to a diving board.
 By bringing this tip in close proximity to the surface we can interrogate local information.